IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 ### Enable the alarm

-After you set the time, you sill need to actually enable the alarm in the DS3231.
+After you set the time, you still need to actually enable the alarm in the DS3231.
 I believe that it works best to follow a three-step process:

 1. disable the alarm
 2. clear the alarm status flag